kubasejdak/kubasejdak.github.io/docs/about.md

 ### Warsaw University of Technology

 - Faculty of Electronics and Information Technology – Computer Science
-  - Engineer’s Thesis: Shellcode similarity analysis by means of its execution graph.
+  - :mortar_board: Engineer’s Thesis: Shellcode similarity analysis by means of its execution graph.
-  - Masters’s Thesis: Methodology of hiding malicious code from antivirus engines.
+  - :mortar_board: Masters’s Thesis: Methodology of hiding malicious code from antivirus engines.
-  - **Award (2013): Graduation with distinction for the Engineer’s Thesis and very good marks.**
+  - :trophy: **Award (2013): Graduation with distinction for the Engineer’s Thesis and very good marks.**
-  - **Award (2014): Graduation with distinction for the Master’s Thesis and very good marks.**
+  - :trophy: **Award (2014): Graduation with distinction for the Master’s Thesis and very good marks.**

 ### XIV High School im.
 Stanisława Staszica in Warsaw